src-d/guide/talent/one_on_one_guide.md

 * If you could rate your happiness from 1-10?
 If not 10, why not and what can we do to improve it

-Part III.
+### Part III.
 Team improvement

 * What do you believe we can do better as a team?

-Part IV.
+### Part IV.
 Feedback on performance

 * Praise first: what was well done and why you think so.
 It is important to give concrete examples here of deliverables/projects etc. you believe went well

 * Downsides: always mention the negative followed by actions to improve it.
-Before your meeting be sure you have prepared an action plan (set of bullet points on how you will together improve things) to tackle the downsides and FOLLOW-UP on it until the following one-on-one.
+Before your meeting be sure you have prepared an action plan (set of bullet points on how you will together improve things) to tackle the downsides and **follow up** on it until the following one-on-one.

-Part V. Career Development
+### Part V. Career Development

 This part is about finding out the career goals of your team member so that you can evaluate future career opportunities within source{d}, support we might be able to offer, and to know when someone is on a path that has a limited lifetime within source{d}.